 Corporate criminal responsibility

-National criminal laws also differ on whether and under what circumstances corporate entities can be held criminally responsible (that is, convicted of a crime): some provide for no corporate criminal responsibility at all;5 some (such as the United States) provide for virtually automatic criminal responsibility under the principle of respondeat superior; some (such as the United Kingdom) provide for limited corporate criminal responsibility in some circumstances6 and much broader exposure in others; 7 and others (e.g., France) have principles for corporate criminal responsibility that are somewhat vague and still being developed.8 The laws on this core issue will have a major impact on determining defensive corporate strategy, generally because corporations will be more vulnerable – and in many cases have a greater motivation to negotiate – in countries that do not provide legal arguments against corporate conviction.
+National criminal laws differ widely on whether and under what circumstances corporate entities can be held criminally responsible (that is, convicted of a crime): some provide for no corporate criminal responsibility at all;5 some (such as the United States) provide for virtually automatic criminal responsibility under the principle of respondeat superior; some (such as the United Kingdom) provide for limited corporate criminal responsibility in some circumstances6 and much broader exposure in others;7 and others (e.g., France) have principles for corporate criminal responsibility that are somewhat vague and still being developed.8 The laws on this core issue will have a major impact on determining defensive corporate strategy, generally because corporations will be more vulnerable – and in many cases have a greater motivation to negotiate – in countries that do not provide legal arguments against corporate conviction.9

 Statutes of limitation vary significantly country by country.
 Variables include not only duration but also important factors such as fixing a 'starting date'; whether or how it can be suspended (or 'tolled'); and the circumstances under which it can be satisfied (whether by a formal investigation or the filing of a secret indictment, for example).
 They also vary as to whether and how they can be waived, which may become relevant during an investigation.
 In theory, an analysis could lead to a conclusion of diminished risk in a country with a short statute of limitation, although it should be emphasised that anticipatory analyses of statutory periods can be risky because the laws are often complex, and facts yet undiscovered can affect the analysis.